 Campus professional counselors, including Counseling Center interns when acting as such, are not required to report crimes for inclusion into the annual disclosure of crime statistics.
 Therefore, crimes reported to counselors at the Student or Community Counseling Center in counseling sessions are not included in the annual disclosure unless the victim also chooses to report the incident to one of the Campus Security Authorities, the Campus Safety office, or the Boulder Police Department.
 Please note that crimes reported to faculty and staff not acting within the scope of a pastoral or professional counseling relationship must be disclosed for purposes of inclusion into the annual disclosure of crime statistics.
-Note that process labs or courses taught by faculty or staff holding counseling degrees is not deemed to be within the scope of a pastoral or professional counseling relationship.
+Note that process labs or courses taught by faculty or staff holding counseling relationship.
 Currently, Naropa University does not have trained pastoral counselors on staff.